The path to creating change in your life, work, or business can sometimes feel like a mountain to climb.

-8. Change doesn’t always follow a linear path.
+8. Change doesn’t usually follow a linear path.
 Accept that.

 9. Get comfortable with feeling uncomfortable.
 Creating change takes you outside of your comfort zone.
+It brings with it feelings of uncertainty.
 That can feel uncomfortable.
-Change comes with uncertainty too.
 You need to be able to deal with the discomfort and uncertainty and not let it derail you or your progress.

 11. It takes a lot of additional mental and physical energy to create change.
-Having a self-care programme that keeps you mentally and physically fit and strong is a no brainer.
+Having a self-care programme that keeps you mentally and physically fit and strong makes a big difference.
 Identify energy drainers and deal with them.
 Identify energy givers and do more of them.

 12. Create a haven – something that helps you step out of all the hoopla for a while and regroup.
 It doesn’t help to be always on.
 Take time out at regular intervals.
 It gives you a mental break so you feel refreshed when you come back to it.
 You will be more effective if you take regular breaks.

 13. When the going gets tough focus on why you are creating this change.
-Hold the faith.
-Hold your vision.
 Focus on the positive outcome and benefits you will achieve once you have navigated your journey of change.
 Doing this will help boost motivation and determination to succeed when it feels hard.